-Clinical Services professional staff provided emergency telephone services, walkin crisis services, and mobile response to crises during the regular business hours of Health and Human Services.
+Clinical Services professional staff provided walk-in crisis services, and mobile response to crises during the regular business hours of Health and Human Services.
+Prior to May 1, 2018, Clinical Services professional staff provided emergency telephone services during regular business hours.
+Northwest Connections provided 24 hour coverage for emergency telephone serves in Richland County beginning on May 1, 2018.

-During non business hours, Northwest Connections is a contracted service that responds to crises in Richland County.
+During non-business hours, Northwest Connections is a contracted service that responds to crises in Richland County.
 Northwest Connections provides crisis telephone services through their "Call Center" and a mobile crisis response through locally hired crisis intervention workers.
 The Call Center provides callers with information, support, crisis counseling & intervention, service coordination, and referral for additional, alternative or ongoing services.
 The Call Center has a direct link to the mobile crisis service, which can provide an onsite response to an emergency situation.
 The mobile crisis service has the capacity for making home visits and for seeing clients at other locations in the community.
 Law enforcement may accompany the mobile crisis worker.

-Crisis Contacts: In 2017, Health and Human Services provided Crisis services to a total of 196 individuals.
+Crisis Contacts: In 2018, Health and Human Services provided Crisis services to a total of 264 individuals.
 Some people may have had repeat crises or required additional contacts to address the crisis situation.
-Northwest Connections handled 212 afterhours crisis contacts.
-Clinical Services staff completed a total of 1010 daytime crisis contacts, with a total of 1222 crisis contacts altogether in 2017.
+Northwest Connections handled 415 afterhours crisis contacts.
+Clinical Services staff completed a total of 906 daytime crisis contacts, with a total of 1321 crisis contacts altogether in 2018.
 The total number of crisis contacts include all full crisis assessments completed by staff and the total number of linkage and follow-up contacts after a crisis has occurred.
-During 2017 there was a full time staff member dedicated to doing crisis contacts along with other clinical services staff members.
+During 2018 there was a full time staff member dedicated to doing crisis contacts along with other clinical services staff members.
 Linkage and follow up services are completed after an initial crisis assessment in order to provide or coordinate services to allow the crisis patients to return to more stable functioning OHS 34.23(6).

-Emergency Hospitalizations: During 2017, a total of 41 emergency detentions occurred.
-19 of these occurred during office hours and 22 occurred after office hours.
-18 of the emergency hospitalizations were able to be diverted to private pay hospitals.
+Emergency Hospitalizations: During 2018, a total of 38 emergency detentions occurred.
+13 of these occurred during office hours and 25 occurred after office hours.

-2013 2014 2015 2016 2017

-Afterhours Hospitalizations 26 11 11 12 22

-Office hours Hospitalizations 17 20 12 26 19

-TOTAL HOSPITALIZATIONS 43 31 23 38 41
+2013 2014 2015 2016 2017 2018 Afterhours Hospitalizations 26 11 11 12 22 25 Office hours Hospitalizations 17 20 12 26 19 13 TOTAL HOSPITALIZATIONS 43 31 23 38 41 38